hyperledger-identus/prism-vdr-driver/prism-vdr-specification.md

 ## Document History

 0. Initial draft.
-1. Fix typos and incorporate recomendation from reviews.
+1. Fix typos and incorporate recommendations from reviews.

 ## Authors and Contributors